 - Baking Powder – The baking powder is the main leavening agent.
 It makes the cupcake batter rise.
 Without it, they won’t rise and will be denser.
 Unless more eggs are used as a pound cake.

 - Cake Flour or All-Purpose Flour – If it is readily available I recommend using cake flour over all-purpose (plain) flour.
 It will help to make the cupcake lighter and airier.
 All-purpose flour will make them a little denser.
-With that said, you can’t really go wrong with AP four.
-Don’t over measure the flour.
-Meaning, don’t pack it in lightly scoop in the flour to your measuring cup and then skim the top so it is flat.
-If you want to be super accurate use a scale and the grams measurement.

 - Milk – I like to use whole milk but you can use any milk that you like.
 The milk has protein which helps make the batter stronger also the moisture helps to make the cupcake moister.
 The added sugar in the milk helps to create a nice golden-brown crust.